emprcl/emprcl.github.io/content/runal.md

 ### Noise

 #### c.noise1D(x)
-Generates 1D Perlin noise for a given input.
+Generates 1D Perlin noise (float number, range [0, 1]) for a given input.

 #### c.noise2D(x, y)
-Generates 2D Perlin noise for a given (x, y) coordinate.
+Generates 2D Perlin noise (float number, range [0, 1]) for a given (x, y) coordinate.

 #### c.noiseSeed(seed)
 Sets the seed for noise generation.

+#### c.loopAngle(duration)
+Returns the angular progress (in radians, range [0, 2π]) through a looping cycle of given duration in seconds.

+#### c.noiseLoop(angle, radius)
+Returns a noise value (range [0, 1]) by sampling the noise on a circular path of the given radius.
+Angle is the loop angle in radians, from 0 to 2π.
+You can use [loopAngle](#c-loopangle-duration) for the angle value to control the loop duration.
+This is useful for creating cyclic animations or evolving patterns that repeat perfectly after one full loop.

+#### c.noiseLoop1D(angle, radius, x)
+Returns a 1D noise value (range [0, 1]) that loops as the angle progresses.
+It samples a 2D noise space using the given radius and combines it with a horizontal offset.

+#### c.noiseLoop2D(angle, radius, x, y)
+Returns a 2D noise value (range [0, 1]) that loops as the angle progresses.
+It samples a circular path in 2D noise space, offset by the (x, y) coordinates.

 <hr class="separator"/>